-We welcome the opportunity to collaborate with faculty.
-We are committed to supporting student success, and we hope that working together can improve the quality of student scholarship.
-Please contact us, or stop by the library to chat with the librarians, with any ideas about how we can collaborate with you.
+The LRC librarians welcome the opportunity to collaborate with faculty.
+We are committed to supporting student success and hope that by working together we can improve the quality of student scholarship.
+Please contact us, or stop by the library to chat with the librarians with any ideas about how we can collaborate with you.

 The links below outline our services:

-Feel free to contact your subject librarian to recommend materials for the LRC, create new LibGuides for your courses, and any other issues relating to your department and the library.
+Feel free to contact your subject librarian to recommend materials, create new LibGuides for your courses, and discuss other issues relating to your department and the library.

 Through the library, faculty have access to Choice Reviews Online.
 Choice provides reviews of recent and forthcoming academic publications.
 Click on the current issue link to access this month's issue and browse the reviews in your discipline.
-If there is an item you would like to see the library add to the collection please contact Sally Goodman, Alex McAllister, or Garrison Libby.
+If there is an item you would like to see the library add to the collection please contact Sally Goodman, Nichole Nichols, or Audrey Stewart.
 You may also submit other suggestions by completing the online suggestion form.
 Don't hesitate to contact any of the librarians with questions and feedback.

 We are constantly working to remove old, outdated books and bring new and updated material to improve our collection.
 We welcome faculty input to help strengthen our collection.
 Your expertise can help us develop an even stronger library collection.
 Is there a book that you think would benefit students?
 Let us know!

 LibGuides can help students find the most relevant resources for a class or subject that are available to them via the library.
 To see a current listing of Coastal LibGuides, click here.
 If you would like to create a LibGuide for one of your courses, please contact your subject liaison and we will be happy to work with you to set one up.
 The subject liaisons are listed above (see the Subject Librarian box).